Scipio456/Network-Recon-1.0/Readme.md

-JSON/CSV Files: Results are saved to scan_results_<ip>.json or scan_results_<ip>.csv if --output is used (excluded via .gitignore).

-JSON example:

-[{"port": 80, "service": "HTTP", "banner": "Apache/2.4.41"}, {"port": 443, "service": "HTTPS", "banner": "No banner"}]

-CSV example:

-Port,Service,Protocol,Banner
-80,HTTP,TCP,Apache/2.4.41
-443,HTTPS,TCP,No banner
+Example log entry:

+2025-08-31 17:14:23 - Port 80 is OPEN (HTTP)

 Security Note

 This tool is for educational purposes only.
 Scanning ports on systems or networks without explicit permission is illegal and unethical.
 Use only on systems you own (e.g., 127.0.0.1, your own devices) or have written authorization to scan (e.g., a virtual machine in a lab environment).
-Replace <your_network> or <your_windows_ip> with your own authorized IP addresses.
+Replace <your_server_ip> with your own authorized IP address.

 Troubleshooting